Millwall F.C.: Traditional songs

 A tradition at The Den is the playing of the official club song "Let 'em Come", by Roy Green, as Millwall and the opposing team walk onto the pitch.
 It was specifically written for the club and the lyrics represent old London culture, such as eating jellied eels and having a glass of beer before going to the game.
 The song ends with all home fans standing, arms raised (usually in the direction of the travelling fans singing the last line, "Let 'em all... come down.... to The Den!"
 A television drama about a Millwall supporter and ex-docker, starring David Jason, featured a lyric from the song in its title, Come Rain Come Shine.
 The song was played on repeat at Wembley Stadium after Millwall gained promotion to the Championship in 2010.
 The song "Shoeshine Boy" by the Mills Blue Rhythm Band was played as the entrance song before "Let 'em Come".
+In 2004, Millwall released the song "Oh Millwall" that reached number 41 in the UK Singles Chart.

 Other songs that have been regularly played at The Den over the years in the build-up to a game include "London Calling" by The Clash, "No Surrender" by Bruce Springsteen, "Town Called Malice" by The Jam and "House of Fun" by Madness, which features the lyric "welcome to the lion's den...".
 Status Quo's cover version of "Rockin' All Over the World" is played after every home win.